lyang420/air-pollution-data/README.md

 ### Running the Code

-Execute the code as you normally would by entering `python [file-name]` on the command line, where `file-name` is the name of the script you want to run.
+Execute the code as you normally would by entering `python3 file-name` on the command line, where `file-name` is the name of the script you want to run.

 Be sure to have `utils.py` and the raw data file in the same directory.
 The raw